szabogtamas/epitope_spotter/README.md

 Development is in progress!

-Before building the dockr image, please obtain a standalone version of NetMHC from cbs.dtu.dk and copy the archive to the `third_party` folder.
+Before building the docker image, please obtain a standalone version of NetMHC and NetChop from cbs.dtu.dk and copy the archive to the `third_party` folder.

 To run rstudio inside the container, issue
 ```